rlindsgaard/rlindsgaard.github.io/_posts/2024-02-12-throughput-dora-metrics-git.md

     return statistics.mean(deltas)

 ```

-*Authors note: I’m curious as to whether it makes sense to produce the mean of the entire history and make it “grow” or whether we should be looking at a specific window - e.g. half a year or one year back or a set number of releases.
-Another method would be using a moving average or mean - I believe that would either be a better indicator or just sugarcoating.*

 ## Lead Time for Change
 The mean time to deploy is a bit more tricky to compute and requires the known timestamps of each and any change made as well as which release it is part of.
 We want to calculate the distance from all of these changes to the release timestamp.